iits-consulting/otc-prometheus-exporter/README.md

 | `FETCH_RESOURCE_ID_TO_NAME` | false         | boolean                          | Turns the mapping of resource id to resource name on or off                                                                                                                                                                                                                |

+Below is a comprehensive list of metrics that this software can gather:

 | Category       | Service                                               | Namespace     | Translatable | Reference                                              |
 | -------------- | ----------------------------------------------------- | ------------- | ------------ | ------------------------------------------------------ |